 Exams primarily test conceptual understanding.
 The exams will be part multiple choice, part fill-in-the-blank/match the information and part short answer/short essay.
 All exams are somewhat comprehensive i.e. each exam will contain questions drawn from the entire course.
 However, a greater focus on material covered after the previous exam is typical (refer to the study guide for each exam for a list of general concepts and detailed topics included I that test).
+All exams will be initially scored out of 20%.
+At the end of the term, your highest midterm score will be weighted to 25% and the lowest score weighted to 15% of the final grade.

-No make-up exams will be given without evidence of a valid excuse, and the final cannot be taken earlier or later than the time listed in the University final exam schedule - if you know in advance that you cannot take all exams on the appointed dates (see the course schedule below), do not take this course!
+No make-up exams will be given without evidence of a valid excuse, and prior arrangement with the instructor - if you know in advance that you cannot take all exams on the appointed dates (see the course schedule below), do not take this course!
 If unforeseen circumstances during the term prevent you from taking an exam, notify the instructor immediately.
 Allowable excused absences are medical emergencies, athletic events such as away games for student athletes and executive orders/court orders.
 All such occasions must be accompanied by official documentation.
 Student athletes should notify me of their away schedule early in the term and make arrangements for taking missed tests on the road, when possible.
 Format of make-up exams may be different in type of questions and/or choices.

-Term Paper (12.5%): A prerequisite to gaining scientific knowledge of any sort is the ability to read and critically evaluate the primary scientific literature.
+Term Paper (15%): A prerequisite to gaining scientific knowledge of any sort is the ability to read and critically evaluate the primary scientific literature.
 The goal of this assignment is to help you develop these essential skills.

-Students will be required to write a 7 - 9 page (double-spaced, 1 inch margins, 10-12 point font) term paper that describes compares and contrasts two journal articles that address a topic relevant to sensation and perception.
+Students will be required to write a 7-9 page (double-spaced, 1 inch margins, 10-12 point font) term paper that describes compares and contrasts two journal articles that address a topic relevant to Cognition.
 I suggest that you use the textbook and course outline as a first source for selecting a general topic, followed by library, PsychINFO, and Pubmed/Google scholar searches for the selection of the two related articles on the topic of your interest (for online assistance in your search, see http://libweb.uoregon.edu/guides/psychology/).
-The referenced articles must be empirical in nature, with data collected to investigate a specific question related to the topic of interest (i.e., no reviews, commentaries, news reports or summary articles!).
+The chosen articles must be empirical in nature, with data collected to investigate a specific question related to the topic of interest (i.e., no reviews, commentaries, news reports or summary articles!).
 The due dates for this assignment have been designed to help you get an early start on your assignment and enable you to distribute the work on the paper throughout the term.